Reviews

 Best for: Journalists, lawyers, healthcare workers, and anyone storing sensitive files they need to keep truly private.

-4. MEGA — Best Free Plan
+4. MEGA — best free plan

 Free plan: 20GB | Paid from: ~$11.69/month (2TB) | Platforms: Windows, Mac, iOS, Android, Web